 Contrary to other types of wood, torrefied wood isn’t treated with chemical products.
 Instead, the manufacturing process for this material entails prolonged exposure to heat and vapour.
 The resulting wood is smooth.
 One of the best features of torrefied wood is that it’s very resilient to insect infestations.

 Ipe is a tropical hardwood that has been gaining popularity.
 This type of wood is 5 times more durable than treated wood.
 In addition, it’s fairly easy to care for while also being weather-resistant, a huge plus for those building a deck outside of a Canadian home.
 Once installed, it doesn’t require any regular treatments.
 However, when left to age naturally, it will start to turn gray.
 In order to keep the wood’s original colour, you’ll have to apply a coat of anti-UV oil.

-Fiberglass decks and balconies are generally found on condo buildings.
+Fibreglass decks and balconies are generally found on condo buildings.
 This type of material is lightweight and offers excellent resistance against corrosion and deterioration.
 Under temperate weather conditions, this type of deck can last 20 to 25 years.
-However, aesthetically speaking, fiberglass is not on par with the other options but is a functional material that works for specific purposes.
+However, aesthetically speaking, fibreglass is not on par with the other options but is a functional material that works for specific purposes.